calaldees/teachingWorkshops/teacherTraining/cpd.md

 * You will be constantly learning throughout your teaching career
 * At some point in the future you will be receiving/giving CPD

-* QUESTION: How would your teaching be different when you are: teaching adults, teaching teachers?
+* QUESTION (10min): How would your teaching be different when you are: teaching adults, teaching teachers?

 [_](#my_ideas)

 History of Computing CPD  (5min)
 ------------------------